syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 ## Table Header and Footer

 The WebKit HTML Converter supports repeating html table header and footer on every PDF page.
-This can be enabled by using <i>EnableRepeatTableHeader</i> and <i>EnableRepeatTableFooter</i> properties.
+This can be enabled by using ```EnableRepeatTableHeader``` and ```EnableRepeatTableFooter``` properties.
 Please refer the below code snippet,

 {% tabs %}